-The V Foundation was founded by ESPN and award-winning NC State basketball coach Jim Valvano.
+The V Foundation was founded by ESPN and former award-winning NC State basketball coach Jim Valvano.
 Coach Valvano was diagnosed with cancer in 1993.
-When he created the Foundation, Jim knew that it was too late for research to save him, but he spent his last months alive creating a legacy of hope for others diagnosed with this debilitating disease.
+When he created the Foundation, he knew that it was too late for research to save him.
+But he spent his last months alive creating a legacy of hope for others diagnosed with this debilitating disease.

 In the past 22 years, The V Foundation has awarded more than $150 million to cancer research and related programs nationwide.